Here is a simple way to properly split mp3 files with FFmpeg. Small mp3 files make it easy to manage, share and transfer.

 %02dso that there are only two decimal places, like 00, 01, 02, and so on.

-The good thing about the above command is that you can also use it split M4A format audio files too.
+The good thing about the above command is that you can also split M4A format audio files.

 5. Depending on the MP3 file size, it can take a few minutes to split MP3 with FFmpeg.
 Once completed, you can see all the files in the same directory as the original MP3 file.

-That’s all there is to do and it is that simple to split MP3 audio files with FFmpeg.
-Do comment below sharing your thoughts and experiences about using the above method to split audio files with MP3.
+That’s all there is to do, and it is that simple to split MP3 audio files with FFmpeg.
+Comment below, sharing your thoughts and experiences about using the above method to split audio files with MP3.